- Solicitors For Business

 - News & Events

-To find out more about how we can help you claim the compensation to which you are entitled, simply call us for free on 0800 054 6570 or complete our online enquiry form and we can discuss your situation in more detail, advising you of the next steps to take.
+For a free consultation and to find out more about how we can help you claim the compensation you are entitled to, call us on 0800 054 6512 or complete our online enquiry form and one of our specialist solicitors will be in touch to discuss your case and advise on the next steps to take.

 Amputations and Medical Negligence

-- A surgeon amputating too much of a limb or operating in the wrong place
+- A surgeon operating on the wrong site

 Effects of Amputation